-We use the term ‘Family Caregiver’ to describe the people who will be looking after their loved ones in the Cottage Hospice but the Informed Guide is full of really accessible and useful information and it can be used by anyone caring for someone at the end of their life, in their home, a hospital or hospice.
+We use the term ‘family caregiver’ to describe the people who will be looking after their loved ones in the Cottage Hospice but the Informed Guide is full of really accessible and useful information and it can be used by anyone caring for someone at the end of their life, in their home, a hospital or hospice.

 Why is it called the Informed Guide?

 The title acknowledges that there is a lot of uncertainty at end of life, and that that uncertainty can lead to feelings of anxiety and worry.
 By helping family caregivers feel and be more ‘informed’ about what end of life can bring for our loved ones, and for those around them, we can reduce and balance that uncertainty.
-That uncertainty cannot be removed entirely but it can be managed.
+It cannot be removed entirely but it can be managed.